If I’m going to read non-fiction, I want it to be just as engaging as a novel. These books, all very different, are a joy to read.

 The Lazy Genius Way by kendra adachi

-I read this book as the new year began and it was the perfect way to kick off 2021.
+I read this book as the new year began and it was the perfect way to kick off a new year.
 Similarly, it’s the perfect book to read at the beginning of summer as you think about what you want from the upcoming season and how you can achieve it in the most effortless way.
 I love her focus on finding what works for YOU, whether it’s the kind of thing that works for anyone else or not, and her kind, gentle-humored style.
 Whether you’re new to Kendra or are already a fan of her podcast, this book is terrific.

 All ThirteeN: THE INCREDIBLE CAVE RESCUE OF THE THAI BOYS’ SOCCER TEAM by Christina Soontornvat

-I’ve been talking abut this book all spring because it’s just SO GOOD, so if you haven’t read it yet, this is your signal that now is the time to go pick it up.
+I’ve been talking about this book all spring because it’s just SO GOOD, so if you haven’t read it yet, this is your signal that now is the time to go pick it up.
 I vaguely remembered when the boys’ soccer team in Thailand got stuck in a cave during the rainy season and that they were rescued, but I knew basically nothing beyond that.
 This book made the whole thing come vividly to life for me and even though I knew the ending, I was on the edge of my seat the whole time.
 And seeing the efforts made to get them out makes it even more incredible that they actually succeeded.

 think again by adam grant